Learnosity/learnosity-sdk-python/README.md

     pip install Jinja2

+*Note*:  Jinja is only required for the tutorial on this page.

 ### **Alternative method 1: download the zip file**
 Download the latest version of the SDK as a self-contained ZIP file from the [GitHub Releases](https://github.com/Learnosity/learnosity-sdk-python/releases) page.
 The distribution ZIP file contains all the necessary dependencies.